dqops/dqo/docs/reference/yaml/profiling/column-profiling-checks.md

 ___

-## ColumnNumericPercentile10SensorParametersSpec
+## ColumnPercentile75InRangeCheckSpec
-Column level sensor that finds the percentile 10 in a given column.
+Column level check that ensures that the percentile 75 of values in a monitored column is in a set range.